 3. Set the Downlink signal level to the appropriate REFSENS value defined in Table 7.3.5-1.
 Send continuously uplink power control "up" commands in the uplink scheduling information to the UE to ensure that the UE transmits at PUMAX level for the duration of the test.
 Configure the UE to transmit PSCCH and PSSCH with the PUMAX level of each test points.

 4. Measure the Frequency Error over all component carriers in the V2X con-current band configuration using Global In-Channel Tx-Test (Annex E).
-For TDD slots with transient periods are not under test.
+On E-UTRA carrier, the TDD slots with transient periods are not under test.